 Coldest months in Alaska

 There’s no sugarcoating it, winter in Alaska can be brutally f*cking cold.
 While some travelers relish the idea of a true winter wonderland, others might find the bone-chilling cold a bit too much to handle.
-Activities that are so popular during the warmer months, like hiking and camping, become near impossible in sub-zero temperatures.
+Activities that are popular during the warmer months, like hiking and camping, become near impossible in sub-zero temperatures.

 - The Interior: Cities like Fairbanks experience some of the coldest temperatures in the state.
 In January and February, temperatures can plummet to as low as -40°F or more.
+Like… why?

 - South Central: Anchorage and the surrounding areas, tend to be milder compared to the interior but still experiences frigid temperatures.
 In January and February, typical temperatures range from 0°F to 20°F.

 If you do decide to come to Alaska during its coldest months, be prepared and bring the appropriate winter gear.
 Base layers, wool socks, proper boots, and face coverings are all essential to navigating the worst time to visit Alaska.
+Check out our guide on What to Pack for Alaska.

 Limited Accessibility & Closures

 If your dream is to explore the vast expanse of Alaska, you might find your options limited when certain roads and trails are closed off due to weather conditions.
-Additionally, many tourist services and facilities might be closed or operating on a reduced schedule during the off-season.
+Furthermore, many tourist services and facilities might be closed or operating on a reduced schedule during the off-season.

 Here’s a list of some of the limited access or closures you might experience during the worst time to visit Alaska:

-- Alaska Marine Highway System: This ferry system connecting various coastal communities may have reduced schedules and cancellations during the winter due to weather-related concerns and icy waters.
+The ferry system connecting various coastal communities may have reduced schedules and cancellations during the winter due to weather-related concerns and icy waters.

 Alaska’s Shortest Days

 One of the most significant challenges during the worst time to visit Alaska is the limited daylight hours.
-In the heart of winter, Alaska experiences polar nights when the sun barely rises above the horizon.
+In the dead of winter, Alaska experiences polar nights when the sun barely rises above the horizon.
 Depending on your location you can be left with only a few hours of twilight each day.

-While the days start to get a little longer in February, and the northern lights viewing an be good, a lack of sunlight can affect your mood, energy levels, and overall experience.
+While the days start to get a little longer in February, and the northern lights viewing can be good, a lack of sunlight can affect your mood, energy levels, and overall experience.
 If you’re spending a bunch of time and money to get to Alaska, do you really want to spend it in the dark?

 Here’s a list of daylight hours in Alaska during the worst time to visit, by region.

 - The Interior: Approximately 3 to 6 hours of daylight in January and in February there are approximately 7 to 9 hours of daylight.
+Just enough time to realize you’ve made a huuuuuge mistake.

 - South Central Alaska : January sees approximately 5 to 7 hours of daylight and 7 to 9 hours in February.
+A flight from Anchorage to Hawaii is 6 hours.

 - Southeast Alaska: January, approximately 7 to 9 hours of daylight.
 February, approximately 8 to 10 hours of daylight.